Follow us on Facebook to see more photographs

 People would flag the streetcar down and ask him to take a family picture.
 The more historic photographs include Maggie Walker’s St. Luke Band members, Hartshorn College students on campus, and the Church Hill Tunnel before it collapsed.
 The ‘ordinary’ pictures of mule-drawn wagons, cobblestone work, rabbi on the street, a laundry basket carried on a woman’s head, and more aren’t really ‘ordinary’...they’re our past, often forgotten but precious just the same.

 What has evolved from my desire to share this rare collection is a non-profit organization to preserve and restore the Harris Stilson photo collection consisting of pictures, negatives and movies.
 The surviving movies have been donated to VCU Libraries and evidence indicates that the ones shot in "lenticular color" are the oldest such films in a local or regional cultural institution in the Commonwealth of Virginia.
 Richmond In Sight includes the Stilson films in its array of presentations available to the public.

 Other facets of Richmond In Sight include books, presentations, displays, online education and other programs.

-Up & Down Church Hill, is available from Amazon, The Virginia Museum of Fine Arts giftshop, Buford Road Pharmacy, Gather Antiques and Vintage, and in our online store
+Up & Down Church Hill, is available from Amazon, The Virginia Museum of Fine Arts gift shop, Buford Road Pharmacy, and in our online store.

 From A Richmond Streetcar, is available from Amazon, Dietz Press and local bookstores.